Treatment for migraines

 Ubrohepant (Ubrelvy).

 Lasmiditan (Raivs).
-This new oral tablet is approved for the treatment of migraines with or without aura.
+This new oral tablet is approved for treating migraines with or without aura.
 In drug trials, lasmiditan significantly reduced pain, nausea, and sensitivity to light and sound.
 Lasmiditan can be soothing and cause dizziness, so people who take it are advised not to drive or operate machinery for at least eight hours.
 Avoid alcohol or other drugs that depress the central nervous system when consuming Lasmiditan.

 Opioid drugs.